 An IJTAG network connects embedded instruments to the network controller.
 The goal of the architecture description in the IJTAG standard is to allow options, tradeoffs, and optimizations to be applied to the IJTAG network so the network may support operation and engineering tradeoffs, and so that network segments may have a measure of plug-and-play portability.
-The IJTAG network is made of serial scan path bits that can be organized as either of two different types of objects: 1) Test Data Registers (TDR); or 2) Network Instruction Bits (NIB).
-The TDRs and NIBs can perform the following basic functions:
+The IJTAG network is made of serial scan path bits that can be organized as either of two different types of objects: 1) Test Data Registers (TDR); or 2) Segment Insertion Bit (SIB).